62 million smokers and vaping enthusiasts reached since 2015!

 With over 100 cannabinoids identified in hemp and marijuana plants, manufacturers have a lot of territory to explore—and the market of cannabis products keeps growing.
 Some of these compounds have been researched more thoroughly than others; especially delta 9 THC, which has undergone decades of study.
 But lesser-known cannabinoids like THC-H and THC-B are in the early stages of exploration, and others have no published research on their effects, potency, and safety.

 THC-JD (or THCjd) falls squarely into the last category.
-You’ll see THC-JD products all over the online cannabis market, despite a lack of credible details about this minor cannabinoid.
-We have very little knowledge—and nearly everything we do have is anecdotal.
+You’ll see THC-JD products all over the online cannabis market, despite a lack of credible details about this potentially artificial cannabinoid.
+We have very little knowledge, and nearly everything we do have is anecdotal.
+It's challenging to say how much can actually be attributed to THC-JD itself.

 Don’t take hemp marketing at face value.
 While it can be tempting to sample every compound you come across, it’s fine to wait for more information.
 THC-JD and other barely known cannabinoids are often hyped to generate sales.